 These audiences will then be synced automatically to the ad network of your choice.
 From there, you can use this list in your advertising platforms to exclude existing users from your campaigns.

-By filtering out audiences that you predict are less likely to convert, we’ve seen customers reduce their ad spend by over 10%.
+By filtering out audiences that you predict are less likely to convert, we’ve seen customers reduce their ad spend by over 10% and improve their conversion rate.

 Tools that’ll help: